• Find a bachelor's degree

 A bachelor degree for mechanical engineering is a great career for students who have an aptitude for the lower levels of chemistry, math, and physics, but prefer to use their hands along with their minds.
 The mechanical engineer can find themselves working in a factory where they have to keep a production line functioning properly, or they may be needed to help design and build tools when an off-the-shelf solution isn’t available.
 The mechanical engineer bachelor degree program teaches you how to apply your education, analytical thinking skills, and your own problem-solving aptitude to make something that’s functional, usable, and results in a process that works as intended.

-Methodology: Ranking the Best Mechanical Engineering Degrees
+Methodology: Ranking the Best ME Degrees

 For the Bachelor’s Degree Center ranking of the best mechanical engineering bachelor’s degree programs, BDC editors ranked accredited, reputable schools with proven success.
 Programs are ranked by cost, graduate salary, and student satisfaction, using data from IPEDS and Niche.